zuplo/docs/docs/articles/accounts/managing-project-members.md

 Account admins will always have access to all projects.
-If you try to change the role of an account admin, you will see a warning message that this user is an account admin and cannot be changed.
+If you try to change the role of an account admin, you will see a warning message that this user is an account admin and can't be changed.

-For users who are not account admins, you can change their role by selecting the desired role from the dropdown.
+For users who aren't account admins, you can change their role by selecting the desired role from the dropdown.

 ![Member Role](/media/managing-project-members/image-2.png)